Gian Domenico Romagnosi: Electromagnetism

 Although Romagnosi was not a scientist, he made some experiments with a voltaic pile and its influence on a compass.
 He published two accounts of his findings in 1802, in Italian newspapers.
 It is sometimes assumed that he found a relationship between electricity and magnetism, about two decades before Hans Christian Ørsted's 1820 discovery of electromagnetism.
 However, his experiments did not deal with electric currents, and only showed that an electrostatic charge from a voltaic pile could deflect a magnetic needle.
 However, as Joseph Hamel has pointed out, Romagnosi's discovery was documented in the book by Joseph Izarn, Manuel du Galvanisme (1805), where a galvanic current (courant galvanique) is explicitly mentioned.

-It was also mentioned on page 340 of the book by Giovanni Aldini, Essai théorique et expérimental sur le Galvanisme (1804): "Cette nouvelle propriété du galvanisme a été constatée par d'autres observateurs, et dernièrement par M. Romanesi, physicien. de Trente, qui a reconnu que le galvanisme faisait décliner l'aiguille aimantée."
-That says,"This new property of galvanism has been noted by other observers, and lately by M. Romanesi, a physicist. de Trente, who recognized that galvanism made the magnetic needle decline."
+It was also mentioned on page 340 of the book by Giovanni Aldini, Essai théorique et expérimental sur le Galvanisme (1804): "Cette nouvelle propriété du galvanisme a été constatée par d'autres observateurs, et dernièrement par M. Romanesi, physicien de Trente, qui a reconnu que le galvanisme faisait décliner l'aiguille aimantée."
+That is: "This new property of galvanism has been noted by other observers, and lately by M. Romanesi, a physicist in Trente, who recognized that galvanism made the magnetic needle decline."
 Aldini was also communicating with Ørsted at the time, Hamel notes.